 In CSI’s 2016 Banking Priorities Study, 46 percent of respondents listed Bank Secrecy Act (BSA)/Anti-Money Laundering (AML) compliance as their biggest compliance-related challenge, ranking behind only mortgage compliance.
-But in this year’s study, respondents listed BSA/AML as their top compliance challenge.
+But in 2017’s study, respondents listed BSA/AML as their top compliance challenge.

 The uptick in concern could stem from the regular discussions of AML compliance in the news.
 Recently, state legislators in Florida approved a bill that would expand money laundering law to include Bitcoin users, giving law enforcement officials more clarity in going after criminals who use virtual currency to engage in illegal activities.
 West Virginia also made similar strides recently with House Bill 2585, which would further define the role of “cryptocurrency” in money laundering offenses.